allenkei/GraphFL/README.md

 3. **Real Data Experiments**
    For read data experiments, run the script `CD_GFL_real.py`.
 The result will be saved at the `result/` folder.
 Additionally, the R scripts in the folder of the two data set can be used to reproduce the figures shown in the paper.

-In CPD_demo.ipynb, use sim_data_s1 to simulate data for Scenario 1.
-The simulated data will be saved in the data folder.

-Use CD_GFL_sim.py to run the algorithm for nodal clustering.
-The output will be saved in the result folder.

-For real data experiments, use CD_GFL_real.py to reproduce the results and use the R codes in the data folder to reproduce the figures.